How to Overcome Burnout in Dentistry: Add Sleep and Airway Treatment To Your Practice

 Sleep apnea treatments in the dental office

 The mouth is the gateway to the body.
 So, let’s put our doctor pants on and save some lives.
 Continuous Positive Airway Pressure, or CPAP, is considered the gold standard for treatment.
 However, CPAP can have low compliance, maintenance, or recall issues.
 If the patient isn’t using it or keeping it clean, it’s not helping.
 Another option is where the dentist comes into play with a dental mouthpiece for mild to moderate sleep apnea.
-These dental devices tend to have a higher compliance rate, and the cleaning and maintenance are much easier.
+These dental devices tend to have a higher compliance rate, and the cleaning and maintenance are much easier, discoverdentalhouston.com.
 A mandibular advancement device brings the tongue forward indirectly.
 Primary lip closure at rest to prevent mouth breathing is also crucial.

 Getting started